jeremymchacon/multieditR_Package/readme.md

 ## Repository for the multieditR package

-multiEditR helps identify edits from Sanger Sequences.
-The algorithms were developed by Mitch Kluesner, and put into this R package by Jeremy Chacón.
+multiEditR detects and quantifies base edits from Sanger sequencing.
+Algorithms were developed by Mitch Kluesner, and implemented by Jeremy Chacón.

-It can take as input a sample Sanger sequence, and either a control Sanger or fasta file, a motif within which to look for edits, the base being edited and expected edited base, and return whether edits were found.
+multiEditR inputs a sample Sanger sequence, and either a control Sanger or fasta file, a motif within which to look for edits, the base being edited and expected edited base, and return whether edits were found.

 Furthermore, if the control sequence is rev-com from the sample sequence, this package detects that and rev-coms the control sequence prior to testing.